Watch Video on Bing vs Google for SEO Or Read the Full Article Below

 Google often dominates the SEO conversation with most businesses optimizing solely for the reigning champ of search engines, but it turns out, to have a solid SEO strategy you need to take Bing into account as well.
 “Great,” you think, “now we have to optimize for Bing, too?
 Is it really worth it?”
 Well, now that the combined strength of Bing and Yahoo dominates around 30% of the market share for search, and the paid search share of the network is expected to continue it’s trend of upward growth, Bing is increasing grabbing the attention of those looking to reach a wider audience and rank higher on both search platforms.

 Fortunately, you don’t have to completely reinvent the wheel to optimize for Bing, but there are some factors and potential changes you need to consider.
 While there are some similarities in the SEO ranking factors for Bing and Google, there are also some significant differences that should be considered when optimizing your site.
 So, now you’re wondering, “how is Bing SEO different than Google SEO?”
 Let’s take a look, and find out what you need to do to best position yourself for ranking well on Bing.
+Keep in mind, we are talking about organic search engine rankings here, not pay-per-click.

 Why Bother with Bing?